Let’s Share a Holiday Story is now available, joining the Hair, Superhero, and Hope stories in the Let’s Share series!

 Continue reading “The Anti-Hate Book You Didn’t Know You Needed”

-Let’s Share!
-A Superhero Story is now available on paperback and ebook, joining A Hair Story in the Let’s Share! series.
-Once again, the ebook is free to Kindle Unlimited subscribers.
+Let’s Share a Superhero Story is now available on paperback and ebook, joining A Hair Story in the Let’s Share series!

 Originally written years ago as my response to fears that were waking my preschooler up night after night, working on A Superhero Story now has taken on a whole new meaning.
 A book about facing negative feelings by taking a moment to stop, breath, and visualize our inner superhero, it comes just in time to help the kids we love face ever-evolving back-to-school challenges.
 With constant changes and uncertainty, tough thoughts and emotions have become a part of daily life for so many of our families.
 I’m proud to be able to offer this book as a tool to use as part of our coping strategies, this fall and into the future.
 Check out the description below for more details.

 Continue reading “Superhero Story Designed To Help Face School Anxiety And More”

 Let’s Share a Hair Story is finally here!
 Paperback and ebook versions became available on July 1st.
 Within days it was a #1 New Release in multiple categories, hitting a high #12 Best Seller in Hair Care & Styling.
 So what’s all the fuss about?
 Here’s the book description that had friends and strangers alike ready to take a closer look at Let’s Share a Hair Story…

 Continue reading “It’s Here!
 It’s Finally Here!
 Let’s Share A Hair Story!”